 - Addiction education workshops

 - Relapse prevention planning

-Along with the previously mentioned withdrawal symptoms, continual abuse of barbiturates can have extremely dire consequences, including the development of health issues such as:
+Along with the previously mentioned withdrawal symptoms, continual abuse can have extremely dire consequences, including the development of health issues such as:

 - Severe liver damage